If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 (India)

-Toddler Eats Sand – Curiosity Or Possibly Pica
+Toddler Eats Sand – Curiosity or Pica?

 Now it sounds like your son has what is termed Pica – which comes from the word magpie!
 (Magpies collect everything) Pica is an eating disorder that is quite common among young kids – some 10% and 30% of kids ages 1 to 6 years have Pica.
-The disorder is defined as persistent and compulsive cravings (lasting 1 month or longer) to eat nonfood items, such as sand or paper for example.
+The disorder is defined as persistent and compulsive cravings (lasting one month or longer) to eat nonfood items, such as sand or paper for example.

-To some extent for his age, it is normal to put everything in his mouth, as the mouth is one of the primary sensory organs in a small child.
-But it does sound like he is doing more than just tasting, or carrying things in his mouth.
+To some extent, for his age, it is normal to put everything in his mouth, as the mouth is one of the primary sensory organs in a small child.
+But it does sound like he is doing more than just tasting or carrying things in his mouth.

 Causes of Pica

-Good luck sorting this out, I am sure your pediatrician will be able to narrow it down with your help.
+Good luck sorting this out; I am sure your pediatrician will be able to narrow it down with your help.

 Enjoy your lovely boy – he is gorgeous.